 - Generic liquid: 325 mg acetaminophen and 5 mg oxycodone for every 5 mL

-Vicodin or Percocet is typically taken every 4–6 hours as needed for pain.
+Vicodin or Percocet is typically taken every four to six hours as needed for pain.

-Both Vicodin and Percocet have been shown to be highly effective at treating pain.
-In a study comparing the drugs, researchers found that they both worked equally well.
-Another study showed that they work equally well in treating pain caused by fractures.
+Both Vicodin and Percocet have been shown to be highly effective in treating pain.
+In a study comparing the drugs, researchers found that they both worked equally well for short-term pain management.
+Another study showed that they work equally well in treating acute pain caused by fractures.

 However, a different study found that oxycodone, the drug in Percocet, was 1.5 times more potent than hydrocodone, the drug in Vicodin, when prescribed and taken at equal doses.